 Ana Sophia Demetrakopoulos, Support Coordinator and Regional Facilitator

-Anna has worked in community development for over 25 years and been with ABRPO for fifteen years.
+Ana Sophia has worked in community development for over 25 years and been with ABRPO for over fifteen years.
 She previously coordinated a provincial women’s organization and also has extensive training in holistic health work.

 ABRPO’s Provincial Advisory Committee